 You can read whatever interests you: novels, biographies, magazines, press articles, children’s books, graphic novels, practical or informational books or articles on cooking or gardening or the climate crisis… But read a lot!

 The first time you meet a new word, decide if it is essential to your general understanding of what you are reading.
 If not, skip it!
 It will surely come up again, and each time it does you will get a clearer idea of its meaning.
 Alternatively, if you don’t like ambiguity, use a reading app that has a built-in bilingual dictionary.
 Click on the word, and it will pop up with a translation.
 Sometimes you will encounter a known word that the writer is using in a more figurative or idiomatic sense.
 For example, if you know the word leche but you don’t understand how the writer is using it, click on the word and you’ll get not only a definition but also various expressions such as tener mala leche (to be bad-tempered) or estar de mala leche (to be in a bad mood).
-(Coming soon: a post on the many ways of using leche in Spanish.)
+(Check out our post on the many ways of using leche in Spanish.)

 If you can find audiobooks, so much the better… you will improve your listening comprehension too!
 You can also look for a good text-to-speech app if you are reading electronically.
 Once you know the text well you can read parts of aloud it aloud along with the audio; this will help your pronunciation.
 You might feel embarrassed to do this in a bus or in a café, but do it at home!